 Bordeaux, France: The three popular red wine grapes here are Cabernet Franc, Cabernet Sauvignon, and Merlot.

 Mosel, Germany: the fame of the region is thanks to Riesling.
-The locals tend to prefer dry versions of it, while the consumer abroad are more familiar with the sweeter version.
+The locals tend to prefer dry versions of it, while consumers abroad are more familiar with the sweeter version.

 Veneto, Italy: red wine and sparkling wine heaven thanks to the Prosecco.
 Made with white grapes, the Prosecco embodies the lighthearted spirit and bubbly nature of Italian life.